Ahmed0028/Professional-Machine-Learning-Engineer/README.md

 - Monitor, optimize, and maintain ML solutions

-**This repository contains Resources that will help you prepare for the Exam.**
+**This repository contains some Resources and Tips that will help you prepare for the Exam.**

+*** I will follow the same architect exam guide from Google

+[https://cloud.google.com/certification/guides/machine-learning-engineer] (Professional Machine Learning Engineer Certification Exam Guide)